 Make sure to provide some information about yourself, however, keep everything on the professional level.

 - Pay attention to the information you already have.
 Make sure you read everything your customers tell you carefully.
-Then, you will be able to provide a response that will be fully relevant and understandable as it has to be.
+Then, you will be able to provide a quick response that will be fully relevant and understandable as it has to be.
 Customers don’t like to repeat themselves, so make sure to remember what their problems are and don’t ask about the same details on and on.

 - Avoid too much/too difficult jargon.
 Remember that your customers are not robots and sometimes they can be completely unfamiliar with your company’s product.
 So, make sure you explain and write everything in simple language without difficult terminology.

 - As said before, customers want to feel human communication.
 Make sure to provide some information about yourself at the beginning, so they are aware of whom they are talking to.
-However, keep everything on the professional level.
+However, keep everything on a professional level.
 Don’t add too much personal information if you don’t want to seem inappropriate.

 - End your chat appropriately.
 Everyone deserves to know when the conversation has come to an end.
 Don’t just leave your customers “on read”.
 At least, say “thanks’ or in any other way let your recipient know that the issue is successfully resolved.
+As a result, customers will receive a positive chat experience.

 Keep the customers informed